FACDIS offers opportunities for professional development at both the college/university level as well as for K-12 faculty.

 2016 Scholar-Diplomat Program Participants

 In the spring the John A. Maxwell Scholar-Diplomat seminar in Washington, D.C., affords a smaller number of professors, chosen on the basis of how appropriate that particular topic is to their teaching assignments, to attend a three-day seminar in the nation’s capital.
 Again, a topic of international significance and contemporary relevance provides the focus.

-K-12 Summer Institute Participants
+2017 Summer Institute Participants with Presenter Matthew Wilson